SDSS-V LVM: Detectability of Wolf-Rayet stars and their He II ionizing flux in low-metallicity environments I. The weak-lined, early-type WN3 stars in the SMC: Abstract

 \section{Abstract}

 {

 The Small Magellanic Cloud (SMC) is the nearest low-metallicity dwarf galaxy.
 Its proximity and low reddening has enabled us to detect its Wolf-Rayet (WR) star population with 12 known objects.
 Quantitative spectroscopy of the stars revealed half of these WR stars to be strong sources of \ion{He}{ii} ionizing flux, but the average metallicity of the SMC is below where WR bumps are usually detected in integrated galaxy spectra showing nebular \ion{He}{ii} emission.
-Utilizing the Local Volume Mapper (LVM), we investigate regions around the six SMC WN3h stars, whose winds are thin enough to avoid He recombination and allow photons with $> 5 \cdot 10^{47}\,\mathrm{s}^{-1}$,][]{Shenar2016,Ramachandran2019}.
+Utilizing the Local Volume Mapper (LVM) integral-field spectroscopic survey, we investigate regions around the six SMC WN3h stars, whose winds are optically thin at $\geq 5 \cdot 10^{47}\,\mathrm{s}^{-1}$,][]{Shenar2016,Ramachandran2019}.
 However, the LVM has not covered the Wing region yet and we thus focus on the already fully covered sample of early-type WN stars in the SMC in this work.